Join us for our next event: Rollover and Play Dead. Does Your Estate Plan Really Work? with speaker Lynn Campisi, J.D., LL.M.

 Preparing for retirement can be a daunting task.
-You could get different answers to your retirement planning questions from every source you ask.
-So, narrowing your scope to a few specific tasks can greatly streamline the retirement planning process.
-Luckily, there are five basic steps you can take that will help you secure your retirement plan.
+You could get different answers to retirement planning questions from every source.
+So, narrowing your scope to a few specific tasks can streamline the retirement planning process.
+Luckily, there are five basic steps you can take to help secure your retirement plan.

 1. Determine When You Plan to Retire